 Note: The following calculations are for the solar system barycenter (SSB) rather than for the ‘tidal threshold’, where the tidal threshold is related to the SSB, but not coincident with it.
 The tidal inflection point is defined as the low-tide point whose passage caused aphelia precession in KBOs, where the the tidal inflection point is define with respect to the semi-major axes of KBOs.
-The tidal inflection point is a more complex calculation that is beyond this conceptual approach, so the simpler SSB is computed instead.
+The tidal inflection point is a more complex calculation that is beyond this conceptual approach, so the simpler SSB is calculated as an approximation.

 Assuming exponential wide-binary orbit inflation r = 10at+b,